Dynamically tuneable helicity in twisted electromagnetic resonators: Dynamic Modulation of Helicity

-The TE modes exhibit less mode mixing than the TE$_{m^\prime,n^\prime,p^\prime}$ and TM$_{m, n, p}$ modes, which couple to form the high-helicity $\psi_{m,n,p}^\pm$ states discussed in Sec.~\ref{sec:magneto_coupling}.
-Consequently, the induced change in $\mathscr{H}_0$ of the former is small, resulting in a relatively modest frequency shift.
-In contrast, the $\psi_{2,1,0}^\pm$ mode generates a greater $\mathscr{H}_0$ with twisting.
-The reflection ($S_{11}$) spectra for the $\psi_{2,1,0}^\pm$ modes is shown in Fig.~\ref{fig:exper_freq_tuning_psi}(a).
+The TE modes generate $\mathscr{H}_i$ through a higher-order effect that is much weaker than the TE-TM mode hybridisation responsible for the generation of $\mathscr{H}_i$ in the $\psi_{m,n,p}$ modes, as discussed in Sec.~\ref{sec:magneto_coupling}.
+Consequently, the induced change in $\mathscr{H}_0$ of the TE$_{1,1,16}$ mode is small, resulting in a relatively modest frequency shift.
+In contrast, the $\psi_{2,1,0}^\pm$ mode generates a larger $\mathscr{H}_0$ under twisting, as will be shown experimentally.

+The reflection ($S_{11}$) spectrum for the $\psi_{2,1,0}^\pm$ modes is shown in Fig.~\ref{fig:exper_freq_tuning_psi}(a).
 The spectra recorded for $|\phi|\leq 0.24$ were taken with lower resolution in both frequency and twist.
-These modes can be identified as the $\psi_{2,1,0}^\pm$ states, arising from the mixing of the TM$_{2,1,0}$ and TE$_{2,0,1}$ modes, since at $\phi=0$ they exhibit nearly the same absolute frequencies as the corresponding eigenmodes in the FEM simulations of Fig.~\ref{fig:eigenmodes} (offset by $\approx 200$ MHz), and the frequency separation between them ($\Delta f \approx 80$ MHz) closely matches that found in simulation ($\Delta f \approx 82$ MHz).
+These modes can be identified as the $\psi_{2,1,0}^\pm$ states, arising from the coupling of the TM$_{2,1,0}$ and TE$_{2,0,1}$ modes, since at $\phi=0$ they exhibit nearly the same absolute frequencies as the corresponding eigenmodes in the FEM simulations of Fig.~\ref{fig:eigenmodes} (offset by $\approx 200$ MHz), and the frequency separation between them ($\Delta f \approx 80$ MHz) closely matches that found in simulation ($\Delta f \approx 82$ MHz).
 In the subsequent analysis we focus on the downwards-tuning $\psi_{2,1,0}^\pm$ modes, traced in black in Fig.~\ref{fig:exper_freq_tuning_psi}(a), namely $\psi_{2,1,0}^+$ for $\phi>0$ and $\psi_{2,1,0}^-$ for $\phi<0$.
-In the following analysis of these modes, the global frequency maximum has been shifted by $-0.682$ radians to align with $\phi = 0$, corresponding to a $\kappa_{\text{eff}}$ of $0.00770$ via~\eqref{eqn:kappa_phi_psipm}.
-This positive value is consistent with the expected sign for right-handed corrugation.
+In the following analysis of these modes, the global frequency maximum has been shifted by $-0.682$ radians to align with $\phi = 0$, corresponding to a $\kappa_{\text{eff}}$ of $-0.00770$ via Eq.~\eqref{eqn:kappa_phi_psipm}.
+The sign of $\kappa_{\text{eff}}$ is consistent with that expected for RH helical corrugation.